bitcoin-dot-org/developer.bitcoin.org/examples/payment_processing.rst

    request.signature = sign(private_key, request.SerializeToString(), "sha256")

-``signature``: (required for signed :ref:`PaymentRequests <term-paymentrequest>`) now we make the :ref:`signature <term-ssl-signature>` by signing the completed and serialized :ref:`PaymentRequest <term-paymentrequest>`.
-We’ll use the private key we stored in memory in the configuration section and the same hashing formula we specified in :ref:`“pki_type” <term-pp-pki-type>` (sha256 in this case)
+``signature``: (required for signed :term:`PaymentRequests <PaymentRequest>`) now we make the :term:`signature <SSL signature>` by signing the completed and serialized :term:`PaymentRequest <PaymentRequest>`.
+We’ll use the private key we stored in memory in the configuration section and the same hashing formula we specified in :term:`“pki_type” <PP pki type>` (sha256 in this case)

 Output Code
 '''''''''''

-Now that we have :ref:`PaymentRequest <term-paymentrequest>` all filled out, we can serialize it and send it along with the HTTP headers, as shown in the code below.
+Now that we have :term:`PaymentRequest <PaymentRequest>` all filled out, we can serialize it and send it along with the HTTP headers, as shown in the code below.

 .. highlight:: python